matt-langston/fractal_governance/README.md

 The goal of Fractal Governance is lofty: incentivize people to collaborate in the production of public goods and services that also eliminates corruption and graft in the process.

 The principles of Fractal Governance are described in the book [More Equal Animals](https://moreequalanimals.com) by Daniel Larimer, and the technical specifications for how to implement Fractal Governance at scale is defined in the [fractally White Paper](https://fractally.com).
-The first group of people to govern themselves according to these principles and technical specifications began on Februar 26, 2022.
+This article presents an analysis of the initial results of the first group of people to govern themselves according to these principles and technical specifications.

 These pioneers call their group [Genesis](https://gofractally.com/groups/7064857/feed) and refer to it as a Fractal.
 The Genesis members meet weekly to mine the inherent value of their collaboration to produce public goods and services and return that mined value, tokenized in units called *Respect*, directly back to its members through a governance process that naturally prevents corruption and graft.
 This incorruptibility is the defining feature of Fractal Governance.